CoReLIN: Constraint-based Reasoning for Zero-shot Lifelong Interactive Navigation

-We compare our method against three heuristic baselines and one learning-based method, using identical goal sequences and obstacle placements.
-Since the four baselines assume ground-truth knowledge of the environment, we expose this information to one of our variants and thus report metrics for two versions of our approach - Ours(unk), which has no a priori knowledge of the world and must explore the environment, and Ours (known), which has ground-truth knowledge of the world.
-Our baselines are - \begin{itemize} \item \textbf{InterNav (learning-based)}~\citep{Zeng2021PushingIO}: A policy trained end-to-end for interactive navigation.
+We compare our method against $4$ heuristic methods and $2$ learning baselines, using identical goal sequences and obstacle placements across $3$ goal horizons - $g\in\{10, 15, 20\}$.
+Since the $6$ baselines assume ground-truth knowledge of the environment, we expose this information to one of our variants and report metrics for two versions of our approach - Ours(unk), which has no a priori knowledge of the world and must explore the environment, and Ours (known), which has ground-truth knowledge of the world.
+Our baselines are: (a)~\textbf{ADIN} (learning-based)~\citep{Wang2024AnIN} (b)~\textbf{InterNav (learning-based)}~\citep{zeng2021pushing} (c)~\textbf{FastDownward} (plans on the complete PDDL problem instance)~\citep{helmert2006fast} (d)~\textbf{Always Detour} (pure navigation) (e)~\textbf{Always Interact} (relocate obstacles on shortest path to the goal) (f)~\textbf{Clean + S/P} (First relocate all obstacles in the environment, then perform pure navigation).
+We adapt and re-train the learning baselines on our dataset.

-\item \textbf{Always Detour}: Never interacts with an obstacle and attempts to complete tasks using pure navigation.

-\item \textbf{Always Interact}: On encountering a blocking object along the shortest path to the goal, move the obstacle to the nearest valid drop zone.

-\item \textbf{Clean + S/P}: First removes all obstacles in the environment by relocating them to their nearest drop zones, then completes all tasks along (now available) shortest paths. \end{itemize}